-When you’re planning you’ll probably get a list of suggestions from everyone you know about places to go in the world, because either someone told them or they had a great time when they were there.
+When you’re planning an around the world trip you’ll probably get a list of suggestions from everyone you know about places to go in the world, because either someone told them or they had a great time when they were there.
 Or else you’ll read travel blogs with their top 10 destinations.
 But there’s the rub.
 That’s them, and you are, after all, you.

 If you’ve wanted see the Pyramids of Giza since you were little, go to Cairo.
 If you saw a picture of the Great Barrier Reef and daydreamed about it since then, go to Cairns.

 There’s no question you’ll have a more gratifying experience in a place of your dreams than some out of the way spot where one of your friends went once.

 Tick off the destinations on your bucket list first, your must-sees, then move to places someone else told you about.
 Even if they’re touristy.
 Even if they’re on the so-called beaten path.
 Living out a longstanding dream will be more of a payoff than challenging someone else’s opinion about what is an what isn’t amazing.

 After you’ve exhausted your must-sees, move on to your like-to-see’s.